cdrummey216/whoami/whoami.md

 **Abstract**

-Life is denoted by ϕ.
-Life is binary (0/ϕ, not alive or alive).

 The following five parts and sub-parts are an attempt to answer the philosophically significant question 'Who am I?' by defining 'I' as a measurable unit in reality.
 The premise is that in order to answer anything from the philosophically perplexing to the physically insignificant, an 'I' -- that is, an individual, a 'someone'-- is necessary to exist before the self can respond with an answer to any question.
 By defining 'I', the self is grounded in present reality by a definable value and, therefore, the self is equipped to answer 'Who am I?'

 What are the properties that define the _self_?
 What also can be known based on this definiton?
 How do I live according to this definition of self?
 To answer these questions, I present propositional mathematics, concentrated philosophy, _living_ as art, and framing.
 The intention behind this document is to _know more_.
 In other words, what else can be known based on this knowledge?
 By defining the self as a value, we are able to observe the self as an _object in reality_ while also understanding the self as an _object of our own perception_.
 In the following, a proposition is given that the value of the _sense of self_ is the same value that is seen repeatedly across the universe in everything from spiral of a nautilus shell to the shape of the Milky Way galaxy to the length of your arm.
 This value is called the divine proportion, phi, or 1.618...